JasonThomasData/scrapers_for_sbs/README.md

 - indigSoldiersAWN - scrapes the Australian War Memorial website, which has a list of Indigenous soldiers who fought in WWI.
 Details include birth place, theatre of war, age of soldier, etc.

-- OAICaustliiScrape - scrapes the Australian Government law archive to retreive details about OAIC decisions.
+- OAICaustliiScrape - scrapes the Australian Government law archive to retrieve details about OAIC decisions.
 Used to make this story and dataviz -

-- rioOlympics - a scraper to retreive the details of Australian athletes attending the Rio Olympic games.
+- rioOlympics - a scraper to retrieve the details of Australian athletes attending the Rio Olympic games.
 I'm preparing this now for a future journalist to use.

-- stockCharts - retreives same day trading data on Australian companies and stock indeces.
+- stockCharts - retrieves same day trading data on Australian companies and stock indices.
 Useful for stories about share market tumbles at end of day trading.

 ###Requirements